djgish485/ballistic-ai/README.md

 ## Why Ballistic?
-- With AI code editors you still have the mental overhead of figuring out which files to modify and how the code fits together.
+- With AI code editors you're still juggling files and figuring out how code fits together.
-- With artifacts, you are copy & pasting files, unsure of what changes were made.
+- With artifacts, you are copy & pasting code, unsure of what changes were made.
 - In Ballistic your software project is directly tied into the chat.
 Buttons like Write/Execute/Diff/Undo allow you to work with confidence and ease.
 The results will blow you away.

 ## Getting Started